This post compares the different Oyster Cards, as well as the Travelcard.

 Hopper Fare on Buses

-Valid to get to and from Heathrow and Gatwick Airports
+Valid to get to and from Central London Heathrow and Gatwick Airports

-Heathrow Airport is at the very end of the Piccadilly Line and therefore can be reached via the Underground with an Oyster Card or Travel Card.
+Heathrow Airport is at the very end of the Piccadilly Line, and on the new Elizabeth Line, and therefore can be reached via the Underground with an Oyster Card or Travel Card.

 Unfortunately, Oyster Cards do not work on the Heathrow Express - yet!